What Can Learned Intrinsic Rewards Capture?: Generalisation via Rewards

-\paragraph{Generalisation to unseen learning algorithms} We further investigated how general the knowledge captured by the intrinsic reward is by evaluating the learned intrinsic reward on agents with different learning algorithms.
-In particular, after training the intrinsic reward from actor-critic agents, we evaluated it by training new agents through Q-learning while using the learned intrinsic reward as denoted by `Q-Intrinsic' in Figure~\ref{fig:generalization-q}.
+\cutparagraphup \paragraph{Generalise to Unseen Learning Algorithms} We further investigated how general the learned intrinsic reward is by evaluating it on agents with different learning algorithms.
+Specifically, after training the intrinsic reward from actor-critic agents, we evaluated it by training new agents through Q-learning while using the learned intrinsic reward as denoted by `Q-Intrinsic' in Figure~\ref{fig:generalization-q}.
 Interestingly, it turns out that the learned intrinsic reward is general enough to be useful for Q-learning agents, even though it was trained for actor-critic agents.
 Again, it is unclear how to generalise RL$^2$ and MAML in this way.

-\paragraph{Comparison to policy transfer} Although it was not possible to apply the learned policy from RL$^2$ and MAML when we extended the action space and when we changed the learning algorithm, we can do so when we keep the same number of actions and just permute them.
+\cutparagraphup \paragraph{Comparison to Policy Transfer} Although it is impossible to apply the learned policy from RL$^2$ and MAML when we extend the action space or when we change the learning algorithm, we can do so when we only permute the actions.
 As shown in Figure~\ref{fig:generalization-policy}, both RL$^2$ and MAML generalise poorly when the action space is permuted for Random ABC, because the transferred policies are highly biased to the original action space.
 Again, this result highlights the difference between ``what to do'' knowledge captured by our approach and ``how to do'' knowledge captured by policies.